Revenge (Kiss album): Background

-The song was featured in Bill & Ted's Bogus Journey with a 40-second Steve Vai solo instead of the Kiss intro found on the album and was a major success, hitting the Top 30 in seven countries, including the Mainstream Rock Tracks in the United States.
-Emboldened, the band continue with Ezrin on a follow-up to Hot in the Shade.
+"God Gave Rock 'n Roll to You II" was featured in Bill & Ted's Bogus Journey with a 40-second Steve Vai solo instead of the Kiss intro found on the album and was a major success, hitting the Top 30 in seven countries, including the Mainstream Rock Tracks in the United States.
+Emboldened, the band decided to continue with Ezrin on a follow-up to Hot in the Shade.

 Carr was diagnosed with heart cancer and underwent open-heart surgery in April 1991 to remove tumors.
 Shortly after the surgery, he joined the band to perform in the "God Gave Rock 'n' Roll" music video.
 According to Simmons, Carr had lost all his hair due to chemotherapy and had to wear a wig for the shoot.
 After the shoot, Stanley and Simmons persuaded Carr to take care of his health and not worry about the band.
-Kiss's plan was for Singer to play with the band until Carr was healthy enough to return, but Carr's health continued to decline and he died in November 1991.
-Kiss officially hired Singer to replace Carr.
+The original plan was for Singer to perform with the band only until Carr recovered, which never happened as Carr's health continued to worsen and he eventually died in November 1991 at the age of 41.
+As a result, Kiss officially hired Singer to replace Carr.